Welcome to my Blog Growth Engine Review

 Because of that, it's shorter than many courses and not nearly as technical.

-Blog Growth Engine purposely left out information that's “Googleable.”
-In other words, if you can find an over-the-shoulder tutorial for something with a simple online search, it's probably not in the course.
+In some instances, Blog Growth Engine purposely left out information that's “Googleable.”
+In other words, if you can find an over-the-shoulder tutorial for something with a simple online search, it's may not be in the course.

 That may disappoint some, and I admit, it felt at times like an excuse.
 A way to pass the buck.